vikash-india/UnixNotes2Myself/linux/concepts/P003-BashBestPractices.md

 (( 1 -lt 2 ))                     # Using test operators in ((..))
 ```

-#### Frequently Misused Commands
+### Best Practices - Frequently Misused Commands

-ShellCheck can recognize instances where commands are used incorrectly:
+ShellCheck can recognize instances where commands are used incorrectly.

 ```sh
 grep '*foo*' file                 # Globs in regex contexts